Internet privacy: Flash cookies

-When some users choose to disable HTTP cookies to reduce privacy risks as noted, new types of cookies were invented: since cookies are advertisers' main way of targeting potential customers, and some customers were deleting cookies, some advertisers started to use persistent Flash cookies and zombie cookies.
+When some users choose to disable HTTP cookies to reduce privacy risks as noted, new types of client-side storage were invented: since cookies are advertisers' main way of targeting potential customers, and some customers were deleting cookies, some advertisers started to use persistent Flash cookies and zombie cookies.
 In a 2009 study, Flash cookies were found to be a popular mechanism for storing data on the top 100 most visited sites.
 Another 2011 study of social media found that, "Of the top 100 web sites, 31 had at least one overlap between HTTP and Flash cookies."
 However, modern browsers and anti-malware software can now block or detect and remove such cookies.

-Flash cookies, also known as local shared objects, work the same ways as normal cookies and are used by the Adobe Flash Player to store information at the user's computer.
+Flash cookies, also known as local shared objects, work the same way as normal cookies and are used by the Adobe Flash Player to store information on the user's computer.
 They exhibit a similar privacy risk as normal cookies, but are not as easily blocked, meaning that the option in most browsers to not accept cookies does not affect Flash cookies.
 One way to view and control them is with browser extensions or add-ons.

-Flash cookies are unlike HTTP cookies in a sense that they are not transferred from the client back to the server.
+Flash cookies are unlike HTTP cookies in the sense that they are not transferred from the client back to the server.
 Web browsers read and write these cookies and can track any data by web usage.

 Although browsers such as Internet Explorer 8 and Firefox 3 have added a "Privacy Browsing" setting, they still allow Flash cookies to track the user and operate fully.
 However, the Flash player browser plugin can be disabled or uninstalled, and Flash cookies can be disabled on a per-site or global basis.
 Adobe's Flash and (PDF) Reader are not the only browser plugins whose past security defects have allowed spyware or malware to be installed: there have also been problems with Oracle's Java.

 Evercookies

-Evercookies, created by Samy Kamkar, are JavaScript-based applications which produce cookies in a web browser that actively "resist" deletion by redundantly copying themselves in different forms on the user's machine (e.g., Flash Local Shared Objects, various HTML5 storage mechanisms, window.name caching, etc.), and resurrecting copies that are missing or expired.
+Evercookie, created by Samy Kamkar, is a JavaScript-based application which produces cookies in a web browser that actively "resist" deletion by redundantly copying themselves in different forms on the user's machine (e.g., Flash Local Shared Objects, various HTML5 storage mechanisms, window.name caching, etc.), and resurrecting copies that are missing or expired.
 Evercookie accomplishes this by storing the cookie data in several types of storage mechanisms that are available on the local browser.
 It has the ability to store cookies in over ten types of storage mechanisms so that once they are on one's computer they will never be gone.
-Additionally, if evercookie has found the user has removed any of the types of cookies in question, it recreates them using each mechanism available.
-Evercookies are one type of zombie cookie.
+Additionally, if Evercookie has found the user has removed any of the types of cookies in question, it recreates them using each mechanism available.
+Evercookies are a type of zombie cookie.
 However, modern browsers and anti-malware software can now block or detect and remove such cookies.